 Obsolete Laws.
 In 1957, the Legislature provided for regional planning districts to plan for two or more counties.
 While many counties conduct common planning efforts through councils of government formed under the Joint Powers Act, none has ever created a regional planning district.
-In 1978, the Legislature passed the Model Integrated Local Planning Act (MII PA).
+In 1978, the Legislature passed the Model Integrated Local Planning Act (MILPA).
 The Act proposed six pilot projects to encourage local officials to adopt social and economic plans in place of their general plans which focus on physical development.
 No city or county has ever used the Act.
 Assembly Bill 2038 repeals the District Planning Law and the Model Integrated Local Planning Act.
 The bill retains a modified version of MILPA's declaration of legislative policy.

 Streamlining.
 After nearly 20 years, the Planning and Zoning Law contains many inconsistent, redundant or conflicting features.
 Assembly Bill 2038 simplifies the procedures for adopting general plans.
 AB 2038 clarifies the ways by which cities and counties must meet or extend the deadlines for adopting their plans.
-Further, the bill corrects several crossreferences in other laws to fit the new numbering system in the recodified Planning and Zoning Law.
-Among the other laws affected are: California Environmental Quality Act, Subdivision Map Act (including the Quimby Act), Urban Development Incentive Act, California Timberland Productivity Act and the laws affecting sites for community colleges and schools.
+Further, the bill corrects several cross-references in other laws to fit the new numbering system in the recodified Planning and Zoning Law.
+Among the other laws affected are: California Environmental Quality Act, Subdivison Map Act (including the Quimby Act), Urban Development Incentive Act, California Coastal Act, California Timberland Productivity Act and the laws affecting sites for should be especially qualified to negotiate legislation.
+There is little harm in conceding minor points in Sacramento if the concessions lead to achieving or protecting the overall principle.
+The labyrinth that was the Advisory Group taught APA's California leadership how to apply their land use negotiating skills to legislative issues.